skyth3r/Skyth3r.github.io/content/articles/why-you-need-a-personal-website.md

 ### This is NOT a blog

 I'm kind of against the idea of calling this a blog.
-I found that having a blog always feel really pressurising.
+I found that having a blog always felt really pressurising.
 It felt like every post had to be perfect and I would end up spending too much time polishing up each post before publishing them.
 I would end up publishing less and less over time, while fussing over each post, trying to chase that sense of [perfection](https://www.yusuf.fyi/posts/perfectionism).

 ### Welcome to my Digital Garden!